EliasB8/100-days-of-code/log.md

 **Today's Progress**: Today I finished the second week in the coursera course first module and submitted my assignment which was challenging and it was about Boostrap forms, cards, media-objects and Images.

 **Thoughts**: It's not working because u missed a closing tag  for the div you just added.

+### Day 13: June 16, Thursday, 2020

+**Today's Progress**: Today I continued on freeCodeCamp funcitonal programming course and reached 63% from 25% quiet challenging but map, filter and reduce are powerful array prototype functions.

+**Thoughts**: JS and it's built in functions.
+So powerful!!